johnshearing/bioelectocracy/README.md

 > * That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
 > * For if ye love them which love you, what reward have ye? do not even the publicans the same?
 > * And if ye salute your brethren only, what do ye more than others? do not even the publicans so?
 > * Be ye therefore perfect, even as your Father which is in heaven is perfect.

-Remembering the Foundation series where psychohistory would make accurate predictions or offer effective control if the population knew about the manipulation.
+Remembering Asimov's Foundation Trilogy where Psychohistory would make accurate predictions about a population or offer effective control over it only if the population knew nothing about the manipulation.
+There is some degree of protection from manipulation when the population is aware of it, understands how it works, where it's coming from, and who gains from it.

 Interesting to note that the word Mina is found in "[The Parable of the Ten Minas](https://www.biblegateway.com/passage/?search=Luke%2019%3A11-27&version=NIV)", Luke 19:11-27 New International Version
 This is not a lesson about using money to multiply money.